MMcBerry-bit/ai-chatbot-project/docs/PRIVACY_POLICY.md

 ## How We Use Your Information

+- **Account Management**: To create, maintain, and authenticate your user account
 - **Service Provision**: To enable AI chat functionality through GitHub Models API
+- **Subscription Management**: To track free tier limits and premium subscriptions
+- **Data Segregation**: To keep your conversations and settings separate from other users
 - **App Improvement**: To enhance features and fix bugs
 - **Customer Support**: To provide technical assistance when requested
 - **Legal Compliance**: To comply with applicable laws and regulations

 ## Data Storage and Security

-### Local Storage
+### Local Storage (Primary)
-- Your GitHub token and conversation history are stored locally on your device
+- All user data is stored locally on your device in encrypted format
+- User accounts stored in: `AppData/Local/AI_Chatbot/users.json`
+- User-specific data in: `AppData/Local/AI_Chatbot/users/[username]/`
+- Passwords are never stored in plain text (SHA-256 hashing)
 - No chat conversations are transmitted to Dorcas Innovations LLC servers
-- Configuration data remains on your local machine
+- Each user's data is isolated in separate directories

 ### Third-Party Services
 - **GitHub Models API**: Your messages are sent to GitHub's API for AI processing